Britain's 'bad bank' repays 3.3 bln stg to taxpayers in 2016

-July 4 Britain's 'bad bank', which is charged with winding down the assets of two bailed-out lenders, repaid 3.3 billion pounds ($4.27 billion) to the government last year.
+July 4 (Reuters) - Britain's 'bad bank', which is charged with winding down the assets of two bailed-out lenders, repaid 3.3 billion pounds ($4.27 billion) to the government last year.

 UK Asset Resolution (UKAR), a state-run loan firm that does not take on new business, said it has now returned 23.7 billion pounds to the government, almost half the total value it owed when it was created in October 2010.